galal-hussein/rancher-mongo-config/README.md

 ```
 # rancher-compose up
 ```
-As a added bonus the service can scale up as you go, just change the settings in rancher-compose.yml or use the Web UI to scale the serivce and the container will connect to the replicaset and be attached.
+As an added bonus the service can scale up as you go, just change the settings in rancher-compose.yml or use the Web UI to scale the serivce and the container will connect to the replicaset and be attached.